dasJ/sd-zfs/Readme.md

 **Read and understand the Limitations before using this!**

 ## Installation
-Get [sd-zfs](https://aur.archlinux.org/packages/mkinitcpio-sd-zfs/) from the [AUR](https://wiki.archlinux.org/index.php/Arch_User_Repository).
+Get [mkinitcpio-sd-zfs](https://aur.archlinux.org/packages/mkinitcpio-sd-zfs/) from the [AUR](https://wiki.archlinux.org/index.php/Arch_User_Repository).
 Users without Arch should read the manual installation instructions at the bottom of this document. **sd-zfs is not ready for use yet.
 You need to configure it first.**

 ## Configuration

 ### Bootfs
 sd-zfs uses the bootfs value of your zpools.
-This is an options which is intended to point to the root filesystem that is used by booting.
+This is an options which is intended to point to the root filesystem that is used for booting.
 You need to set it on any pool (the pool with the root fielsystem is recommended).
 If you set it to different values on multiple pools, one is picked at random.

 Check the bootfs value of all pools:
 ```